 Surviving accounts of the Maelstrom describe a wall of clouds that stormed the horizon, tidal waves that rose and fell like hungering jaws, hurricane winds that blew away entire mountains and, everywhere, a mist so cold and penetrating it seemed alive.
-When the chaos subsided, thousands were dead and not a single structure was left standing.
+When the chaos subsided, thousands lay dead among the rubble.

 The storm subsided, but it has never faded.
-The Maelstrom still surrounds the waters around Atlantis with roiling clouds and tendrils of mist; none who have ventured into it have ever returned and nothing but aberrations of nature have ever come out.
+The Maelstrom still surrounds the waters around Atlantis with roiling clouds and tendrils of mist, miles away in some places, within hand's reach in others.
+None who have ventured into the mist have ever returned and nothing but aberrations of nature have ever come out.
 The people of Atlantis survived the apocalypse, but it seems no one else did.

 It doesn't exist.

-One exception: acts of God.
+One exception prevents total rejection of the supernatural: acts of God.
 These aren’t rumors or strange looking pieces of toast, these are documented, cross-referenced miracles that defy known natural laws.
 Is it a coincidence that most of these miracles have been performed by priests of Poseidon?
-The faithful certainly don’t think so…
+The faithful certainly don’t think so.

 The state religion of Atlantis, the oldest and most popular worship.
 Followers of Poseidon believe that the sea god used his power to keep the Maelstrom at bay and that all Atlantians owe him their lives.